Teaching Award

 "One Mission" is a catchphrase that represents a programme focus within the HSRW's University Development Plan 2030.
 The aim of the "One Mission" concept is to dovetail teaching, research and transfer in everyday academic life.

-As an important key factor for a university of the future, the ‘One Mission’ guiding principle provides the framework for the teaching award topics of the next three years.
+As an important key factor for a university of the future, the ‘One Mission’ guiding principle provides the framework for the teaching award topics of the years 2025-2027.

-In 2025, the teaching award will focus on the aspect of teaching.
-Here, "Teaching in and for large Groups in Higher Education" is the key motto.
-In 2026, the focus of the teaching award will shift to the research aspect of the ‘One Mission’ concept and the motto will deal with the topic of "research-based teaching".
+In 2025, the teaching award focused on the aspect of teaching.
+Here, "Teaching in and for large Groups in Higher Education" was the key motto.
+In 2026, the focus of the teaching award shifts to the research aspect of the ‘One Mission’ concept and the motto deals with the topic of "research-based learning".
 Finally, in 2027, the transfer aspect of the ‘One Mission’ idea will take centre stage and the teaching award will focus on the motto "Teaching as a real-world laboratory - with and in practice".

 With the awarding of the Teaching Prize, Rhine-Waal University of Applied Sciences underscores the high value placed on the quality of teaching and acknowledges the commitment of its teaching staff.

-- Technological integration: the use of digital media and technologies to support teaching should be meaningful and effective.
-The integration of technology should promote learning and facilitate student access to learning resources.
+• Technological support: The use of digital media and technologies should be integrated in a meaningful way to enrich the learning process and facilitate access to information.

 Who can be nominated?